fatemehmaveddati/fatemehmaveddati.github.io/index.md

 ---
 ### ABOUT ME
 ---
-+ I'm a software enginner and interested in programming and teaching.
++ I'm a software engineer and interested in programming and teaching.
 + Be grateful for what you have and who you are.
 ---
 ### SKILLS